SpacemiT

-SpacemiT (进迭时空) is a computing chip company based in Hangzhou, China, founded in 2021, which is focused on computer processors based on the architecture RISC-V to be used mainly in the area of artificial intelligence (AI CPUs).
+SpacemiT (进迭时空) is a computing-chip company based in Hangzhou, China, founded in 2021, which is focused on computer processors based on the architecture RISC-V to be used mainly in the area of artificial intelligence (AI CPUs).

-In 2024, it unveiled the Muse Book laptop with the Bianbu OS operating system, based on its Key Stone K1 octa-core RISC-V chip.
-In January 2025, it announced the development of a server processor with up to 64 RISC-V core, named "VitalStone V100", made on a 12nm-class process technology.
-VitalStone V100 supports virtualization, memory virtualization through an IOMMU which complies with the RISC-V architecture and the AXI4-Stream DTI interface.
+In 2024, the company unveiled the Muse Book laptop with the Bianbu OS operating system, based on its Key Stone K1 octa-core RISC-V chip.
+In January 2025, it announced the development of a server processor with up to 64 RISC-V cores, named "VitalStone V100", made on a 12nm-class process technology.
+The VitalStone V100 supports virtualization, memory virtualization through an IOMMU which complies with the RISC-V architecture and the AXI4-Stream DTI interface.

-In Jully 2025, during the RISC-V Summit, they announced a new Soc, called SpacemIT K3, that will be based on the RVA23 compliant X100 core.
-This core can be made in cluster up to 64 cores.
-The new SoC would be available for end-users in 2026.
+In July 2025, during the RISC-V Summit, the company announced a new system on chip (SoC), called SpacemiT K3, that will be based on the RVA23-profile-compliant X100 core.
+This core can be assembled in clusters of up to 64 cores.
+The new SoC was made available for end-users during the first half of 2026.

+Muse

+Under their trademark Muse, SpacemiT also sells various electronic products, including clocks, audio devices, turntables, DVD players, and home appliance.